Fitbit turns teens off exercising, study finds

 “It was consistently reported that after about 4 weeks pupils became bored with the Fitbit,” the researchers write.
 “This evidence suggests that though the Fitbit serves to promote physical activity, for the pupils in this study, the Fitbit may have only produced modest and short-term effects.”

-Fitbit’s non-personalized 10,000 steps per day target, for example, was cited as a unfair and pressurizing goal by study participants — generating feelings of guilt or lack of ability among users, which in turn acted as a disincentive for taking more exercise.
+Fitbit’s non-personalized 10,000 steps per day target, for example, was cited as an unfair and pressurizing goal by study participants — generating feelings of guilt or lack of ability among users, which in turn acted as a disincentive for taking more exercise.

 Study participants also reported feeling like they had less choice over how to engage in physical activity — which also ended up being a demotivating factor.